sarahbanashek/data-structures-and-algorithms/nonlinear_data_structures/BinarySearchTree/ReadMe.md

 # Binary Search Tree
 A [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) is a data structure in which each node has at most two children (left child and right child).

-The value of the left child is always less than the parent node, and the value of the right child is always greater than the parent node.
+The value of the left child is always less than the parent node, and the value of the right child is always greater than or equal to the parent node.

 ## Constructor
 The binary search tree takes a single argument representing the root of the tree.